ASHWIL BELL

 Charting a Flight Path to Avionics

-One week later, Emma spent the afternoon with avionics expert Bill Hanf.
+One week later, Emma spent the afternoon alongside an avionics expert.
 That opportunity turned into a second 120-hour Harbor Freight Fellowship, a $1,000 scholarship, and eventually, a paid part-time position.
-By summer, she was working full-time in the field—while still a high school student.
+By summer, she was working full-time in the field while still in high school.

 MYA